-Home to arguably the most diverse landscape in Cornwall, West Cornwall is steeped in ancient stone circles, fantastic surf beaches and authentic fishing villages.
+Explore our holiday cottages in West Corwnall, which arguably has the most diverse landscape in the Duchy with it being steeped in ancient stone circles, fantastic surf beaches and authentic fishing villages.
 With some of the county’s most famous visitor destinations, including St Michael’s Mount, Land’s End and St Ives, there’s no shortage of reasons to stay in the part of Cornwall.
 If you’d rather be off the beaten track, there’s plenty of vast moorland and so many miles of coastal footpath to wander along – this part of Cornwall has inspired writers and artists for years, so if you’re inclined, there’s no better place to get creative.
 Equally, if you’re a sea-lover, there are several opportunities to get in or on the water.
 The beaches of St Ives, Gwithian and Praa Sands are excellent surfing locations, whilst Mount’s Bay offers world class kitesurfing waters.
 Hire kayaks and paddleboards, or for a little more adrenaline, try a coasteering adventure.
 Of course, this part of the world is also home to some of the most beautiful beaches in Cornwall – so you could just watch the waves lap as you relax on golden sands.

 Beaches in West Cornwall have come under scrutiny recently for not having the infrastructure to cope with visitors.
 So we’ll be directing you away from Porthcurno, and to some other, equally beautiful, and quieter, coves.